secgroup/ctforge/README.md

 -----
 Depending on the desired game mode, requirements and setup may change.

-### Jeopardy (aka challenge based)
 Since CTForge is entirely written in Python, a working Python 3 installation is required.
 Additionally, a webserver like [nginx](http://nginx.org/) and [PostgreSQL](http://www.postgresql.org/) are needed to deploy the infrastructure.
-Detailed steps for configuring and installing the software on a server are provided below (tested on Ubuntu 15.10, although we use [Gentoo](https://wiki.gentoo.org/wiki/Hardened_Gentoo) on production hosts).
+Detailed steps for configuring and installing the software on a server are provided below (tested on Ubuntu 16.04, although we use [Gentoo](https://wiki.gentoo.org/wiki/Hardened_Gentoo) on production hosts).

 Install the aforementioned packages